degory/ghul-dev/src/definitions.md

     IO.Std.write_line("Hello, world!");
 si
 ```
-However, for definitions to be visible from other files, they must be placed in an explicitly declared namespace.
+For definitions to be visible from other files, they must be placed in an explicitly declared namespace.

 ### namespace usage consistency